huaweicodelabs/harmonyos-codelabs/EducationSystem/README.md

 What is it?
 •Distance education and multi-screen collaboration are an important scene of smart education.
-•In this article, CodeLab uses a parent-child early education system to complete two comprehensive cases of distributed early education arithmetic problems and distributed puzzle games.
+•This CodeLab uses a parent-child early education system to complete two comprehensive cases of distributed early education arithmetic problems and distributed puzzle games.
 •It aims to help developers quickly understand the experience of HarmonyOS application development, multi-screen collaborative interaction, and distributed cross-device transfer.
 •From project creation, code writing, to compilation, construction, deployment and operation.